ultimate-pms/ultimate-media-server-core/readme.md

 ### The Perfect PMS Setup:
 In addition to these scripts to better manage your media, you should consider the following - _(All these programs are designed to run in the browser - you don't need a GUI on your server)_:

+- [PLEX!](https://plex.tv/) - If you don't know what Plex is, you should start here - Plex is the ultimate Media Server, with apps for iOS, Android, numerous smart TV's and all the rest - It's truly a one-stop media shop.
 - [Sonarr](https://sonarr.tv/) - Automatically grabs your favourite TV shows, sends them to your download client & organises the files.
 - [Radarr](https://radarr.video/) - A fork of Sonarr, but for Movies.
 - [qBittorrent](https://www.qbittorrent.org/)  - Reliable, lightweight linux torrent client